Why Expect Fewer Fouls if National Interests Haven’t Changed?

 The idea of a youthful new leader in North Korea tempts spectators to see a shot at reform.
 Playing to this perception, the Korean Central News agency recently released a photo of North Korean generals taking notes as the Great Successor Kim Jong Un discusses basketball.

 In 2012, South Korea will hold Presidential and National Assembly elections in the same year for the first time in its history, and South Korean voters are questioning the logic of containment.
-In contrast with the hardline policies of the current Lee Mung-Bak administration, with which the Democratic People’s Republic of Korea’s (DPRK) leadership appears unwilling to engage, South Korea’s progressive Democratic United Party advocates a return to a revised Sunshine Policy – and it’s quite likely that they will win both elections.
+In contrast with the Lee Mung-Bak administration, with which the leadership of the Democratic People’s Republic of Korea’s (DPRK) appears unwilling to engage, South Korea’s progressive Democratic United Party advocates a return to a revised Sunshine Policy – and it is quite likely that they will win both elections.

 While progressives believe easing containment might facilitate change in North Korea, lessons of the past guide many analysts to opposite conclusions.
 Disagreement stems from differing assessments of the positioning and interests of North Korea and China, and what outcomes best serve the United States’ interests.